 In a Medical Emergency, including an emergency related to a substance use disorder or mental health condition, you should go to the nearest emergency facility or call 911 or other local emergency number.
 A Referral from your PCP is not needed.
 Your emergency room Member Cost Sharing is listed in your Schedule of Benefits.
 Please remember that if you are hospitalized, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
 This telephone number can also be found on your ID card.
 If notice of hospitalization is given to the Plan or PCP by an attending emergency physician no further notice is required.
 Your PCP will help to arrange for any follow-up care you may need.
-See the Glossary for additional information on Medical Emergency Services.

-7. Coverage for Services When You Are Temporarily Traveling Outside Massachusetts
+7. Coverage for Services When You Are Temporarily Traveling Outside of the State Where You Live

-When you are temporarily traveling outside Massachusetts the Plan covers urgently needed Covered Benefits for sickness or injury.
+When you are temporarily traveling outside of the state where you live, the Plan covers urgently needed Covered Benefits for sickness or injury.
 You do not have to call your PCP before getting care.
 However, the following services are not covered:

-- Care you could have foreseen the need for before leaving Massachusetts; - Routine examinations and preventive care, including immunizations; - Childbirth and problems with pregnancy after the 37th week of pregnancy, or after being told that you were at risk for early delivery; and - Follow-up care that can wait until your return to Massachusetts.
+- Care you could have foreseen the need for before traveling outside of the state where you live; - Routine examinations and preventive care, including immunizations;

+- Childbirth and problems with pregnancy after the 37th week of pregnancy, or after being told that you were at risk for early delivery; and - Follow-up care that can wait until your return.